Gustibimo/printjson/README.md

 ## printjson

-Print shell output to JSON
+Simple script to print shell output into JSON

 ## Examples